MatthewQuenneville/tinymcmc/README.md

 ## Quickstart

-Below is a minimal example to perform Hamiltonian Monte Carlo sampling from a log-likelihood, with Replica Exchange.
+Below is a minimal example to perform Hamiltonian Monte Carlo sampling from a log-likelihood, with Replica Exchange/Parallel Tempering.
 Samples are intialized from a single point, and relaxed towards the desired log-likelihood.
 For best performance, a function should be constructed for the MCMC step, such that it can be accelerated with just-in-time compilation with `jax.jit`.
 In this case, the sampling function contains an HMC step for the base distribution, an HMC step for the high-temperature replica (here, at 20 times the base temperature), and an exchange step between the two replicas.
 ```python
 import tinymcmc
 import jax